Adaptively Robust LLM Monitoring via Activation Watermarking: Background

-\tit{Related Work} Monitoring LLM safety is commonly implemented either through external text-level classifiers or internal model-based signals.
-Text-level guard models~\citep{inan2023llama, sharma2025constitutional, han2024wildguard, fares2024mirrorcheck} classify inputs and outputs to detect policy-violating behavior.
-However, like other monitoring approaches, they can be vulnerable to adversarial prompts~\citep{liu2023autodan, zou2023universal}, particularly when the detection mechanism is known or can be approximated by the attacker.
-Internal approaches instead rely on signals derived from the model itself, such as hidden-state representations or embedded statistical patterns.
-Prior work exploits the encoding of safety-relevant concepts in activations~\citep{zou2023representation, arditi2024refusal, jiang2025hiddendetect} to steer~\citep{li2024inference, zou2024improving} or probe model behavior, often using interpretable or publicly discoverable directions that may be bypassed by adaptive attacks~\citep{bailey2024obfuscated}.
-Related work on watermarking embeds statistical signals into model outputs or representations for detection or attribution~\citep{kirchenbauer2023watermark, zhao2024provable, christ2024undetectable}.
-We repurpose this framework as an activation-level monitor for LLM safety.
+\tit{Monitoring and guard models} Text-level guard models~\citep{sharma2025constitutional, zhao2025qwen3guard} classify inputs and outputs to detect policy-violating behavior, but are vulnerable to adversarial prompts~\citep{zhou2024easyjailbreak}, especially when the detection mechanism is known or approximable.
+Internal approaches instead read signals from the model itself, exploiting the encoding of safety-relevant concepts in activations~\citep{arditi2024refusal} to steer~\citep{li2024inference, zou2024improving} or probe \citep{jiang2025hiddendetect} behavior.

+\tit{Keyed and randomized defenses} A deterministic monitor is a fixed function that an attacker can query offline until it fails; security therefore requires randomization the attacker cannot predict.
+Kerckhoffs's principle~\citep{petitcolas1883cryptographie} formalizes this: security should rest on a secret key, not on hiding the mechanism.
+Text watermarking follows this recipe, embedding a keyed statistical signal detectable only by the key holder~\citep{zhao2024sok}, though such schemes remain subject to attacks that optimize directly against the detector~\citep{diaa2024optimizing}.
+Evaluating any such defense requires attacks constructed with knowledge of it~\citep{tramer2020adaptive}; we adopt that discipline, granting the attacker our full procedure and arbitrarily many surrogate detectors, but not the deployed key.

+\tit{Evasion of latent-space monitors} Latent-space monitors are attractive because harmfulness is linearly represented in activations, but the directions they rely on are interpretable or publicly discoverable, letting an attacker search for inputs that are harmful yet produce benign-looking activations~\citep{bailey2024obfuscated}.
+This is the failure mode we target: because our watermark direction is sampled from a secret key rather than read off the model, the attacker cannot construct the detector they would need to optimize against.
+We repurpose watermarking as an activation-level monitor for LLM safety.